It takes two to tango…

 [Image courtesy of Aracelota / flickr.com]

-George Vrakas (MBA, CCMP, CMILT) is highly reputed in the field of services procurement and logistics and has presented on topics such as, Globalisation, Services Procurement, Leadership, Continuous Improvement and Personal Productivity at various venues and Universities in Melbourne.
-He has also been the host at industry events and published articles on Procurement and Contract Management at various online publications.
-George was a Board member of the Chartered Institute of Logistics & Transport Australia (CILT Australia) from 2011 until 2016 and also a member of the International Association for Contract & Commercial Management (IACCM).
-George holds an MBA from Victoria University specializing in International Supply Chain Management and Applied Economics, he is also a certified Commercial Contract Management Practitioner (CCMP), a Green Belt Lean Six Sigma expert and holds a Lloyd's Maritime Academy certificate in KPIs for Ports and Terminals.
-He also holds certification on variety of topics primarily relating to Contract Management, Negotiations, International Regulations, Problem Solving and Change Management.
+George Vrakas (MBA, CCMP, CMILT) is a Senior Strategic Projects and Business Intelligence professional with deep experience in services procurement and logistics.
+He has presented on topics such as globalisation, services procurement, leadership, continuous improvement and personal productivity at universities and industry venues in Melbourne, and has hosted a range of industry events.
+His articles on procurement, contract management and supply chain have been published across online platforms and industry publications.
+George served on the Board of the Chartered Institute of Logistics & Transport Australia (CILT Australia) from 2011 to 2016 and a member of World Commerce and Contracting (formerly IACCM).
+He holds an MBA from Victoria University, specialising in International Supply Chain Management and Applied Economics, is a certified Commercial Contract Management Practitioner (CCMP) and a Lean Six Sigma Green Belt, and holds a Lloyd’s Maritime Academy certificate in KPIs for Ports and Terminals.
+He has also completed a wide range of programs in contract management, negotiations, international regulations, problem solving and change management, as well as recent qualifications in data analytics and generative AI for executives and business leaders.

 Comments are closed.